-The Exelon Corporation Stock Fund seeks to increase the value of each account over the long term by investing in Exelon Corporation common stock and short-term investments.
-The amount of the short-term investments is based upon a target established by the plan sponsor, but the actual amount of short-term investments on any given business day will vary with the amount of cash awaiting investment and participant activity of the fund (contributions, redemptions, exchanges and withdrawals).
+The Exelon Corporation Stock Fund is required to be invested in Exelon Corporation common stock, except for short-term investments necessary to meet the Plan's liquidity needs.
+The actual amount of short-term investments on any given business day will vary with the amount of cash awaiting investment and participant activity of the fund (contributions, redemptions, exchanges and withdrawals).